 There are three classes of CDLs based on the weight of the truck and/or trailer(s).

 Endorsements authorize the holder to operate special CMVs or carry special cargo and carry additional requirements.
-For example, a school bus endorsement requires additional testing and is not available to individuals with certain criminal convictions.
+For example, a school bus endorsement requires additional testing and is unavailable to individuals with certain criminal convictions.

 A CDL can also include restrictions.
 For instance, drivers under 21 years old and drivers with certain medical conditions will receive a restricted CDL that prohibits out-of-state operation.